Actyx/Actyx/web/developer.actyx.com/blog/2020-09-01-optimizing-differential-dataflow-applications-strings.md

 The `ArcVal` essentially is an `Abomonation`-enabled container for holding references to immutable strings, with cheap clone operation and deduplication of contained values (so if one creates two new `ArcVal<str>` instances with the same contents, memory will be allocated only once, unlike with `Refcell` where allocation will be avoided only during clone operations).
-Compiler enforces the immutability guarantee for us.
+The Rust compiler enforces the immutability guarantee for us.

-Using `ArcVal` requires importing it from `actyxos_sdk` crate:
+Using `ArcVal` requires importing it from the [`actyxos_sdk`](https://crates.io/crates/actyxos_sdk) crate:

 ```rust
 use actyxos_sdk::types::ArcVal;